lionell/monkey-in-java/README.md

 ## Example program

-We are going to evaluate `n`-th **Fibonacci number**.
+We are going to evaluate n-th **Fibonacci number**.
 To do this, we will use recursive approach.
 It's not efficient at all, but it show that we can call function's from themself.

 ```